-In December 2017, the United Nations General Assembly reaffirmed that “…education for sustainable development as a vital means of implementation for sustainable development, (…) as an integral element of the Sustainable Development Goal on quality education and a key enabler of all the other Sustainable Development Goals…”
+In December 2017 and again in 2019, the United Nations General Assembly reaffirmed that “…education for sustainable development as a vital means of implementation for sustainable development, (…) as an integral element of the Sustainable Development Goal on quality education and a key enabler of all the other Sustainable Development Goals…”

 Every aspect of education, public awareness and training, from early childhood through higher/tertiary education and onto continuing professional development and awareness campaigns contribute to this global ESD effort to create a more sustainable world.

 Sustainable Development Goal 4: The Global Education 2030 Agenda

 SDG 4 “Ensure inclusivity and quality education and promote lifelong learning opportunities for all” is the goal on education within the 2030 Agenda.
 Education is consistently recognized as the crucial element for the achievement of all of the SDG.
 Recognizing this importance, Education 2030 was globally accepted at the World Education Forum in Incheon, Republic of Korea, in May 2015 before the SDGs were formally adopted by the United Nations General Assembly in September of the same year.
 The Global Education 2030 Agenda not only acknowledges the need for quality education as such, but especially mentions the need for qualified teachers in teaching for future uncertainty.

 What do we do?